 How can a wound healing center help?

-Our wound care team works with you to determine the underlying reason your would is not healing so we can create a personalized treatment plan.
+Our wound care team works with you to determine the underlying reason your wound is not healing so we can create a personalized treatment plan.

 First steps in your plan may include lab tests, medical imaging and testing, among others.
 Treatment of your condition may involve deep tissue cleaning, surgery, and proper use of specialized dressings.

 In some cases, a wound doesn’t respond to the initial treatment plan.
 That’s when an additional treatment called Hyperbaric Oxygen Therapy may used as an option to further enhance the healing process.
-This treatment will be available at the Clark Memorial Wound Healing Center in Fall 2017.
+This treatment is available at our Wound Healing Center.

-The Clark Memorial Wound Healing Center takes a team approach with your wound healing treatment plan.
+The Clark Memorial Health Wound Healing Center takes a team approach with your wound care treatment plan.
 Based on your needs, the team may include doctors and staff members from specialties such as: